 - Anyone can nominate an undergraduate USC student they believe deserves the award by filing out the nomination form The nomination process requires the submission of a 500-word personal statement addressing the nominee’s volunteer efforts.
 If these efforts are made as part of a larger organizational effort be sure to clearly explain the nominees individual contribution.

 Click here to see past Spotlight Award winners.
-We will be announcing the Fall 2016 Spotlight Award Winner on December 14th.
-We are accepting nominations for the Spring 2017 until April 14, 2017.
+We will be announcing the Spring 2017 Spotlight Award Winner on May 8th.
+We are accepting nominations for the Fall 2017 from August 21st - November 21st 2017.